 - SAR testing can be done in all stages during the product development cycle

 - An early-stage SAR testing allows the manufacturer to modify product more easily

 Also, regulations are constantly being updated so working with a certified test lab who is aware of current SAR regulations is recommended.
 For example, France has recently updated their SAR regulations, you can read more here.

-SAR testing equipment
+Specific Absorption Rate testing equipment

 In this article, we introduce mobile phone’s SAR testing process.
 SAR testing process and used equipment vary depending on the tested device.

-SAR testing equipment uses standardized models of the human head and body.
+Specific absorption rate testing equipment uses standardized models of the human head and body.
 These models are then filled with liquids that simulate the RF absorption characteristics of human tissue.
 Verkotan is providing these tissue simulating liquids as well.